 This easy scarf knitting pattern for beginners knits up entirely in garter stitch.
 It’s so easy because there’s only one stitch and one row to remember.

-It's an endless repeat of this stitch.
+This easy knit scarf is an endless repeat of garter stitch.
 This makes it easy to memorize and allows you to focus on becoming a better knitter.

 There are several things I love about garter stitch.
 They are: